-- No more grey box.
-Having a completed LinkedIn Company Page with a proper logo will ensure that your company is well represented and looks legitimate on:
+No more grey box.
+Having a completed LinkedIn Company Page with a proper logo will ensure your company is well represented and looks legitimate on:

-- More opportunities to be found.
-Having a company page, provides additional ways for prospects to find you and your content on LinkedIn.
+More opportunities to be found.
+Having a company page provides additional ways for prospects to find you and your content on LinkedIn.

-- Your employees can be connected to it.
+Your employees can be connected to it.
 This provides you with great organic exposure, especially if you have a large company with many employees.
 In addition, your Company Page becomes a clickable link within each personal profile.

 Create or Edit Your LinkedIn Company Page

 Start by entering the name of your company.
 LinkedIn will let you know if that name is already used.
-If it is, you will need to modify it to something unused.
+If it is, you will need to modify it to something unique.
 You can easily do this by adding your location.
 Keep in mind that you are limited to 100 characters.

 Adding your company name will auto-fill your LinkedIn Public URL using your company name.
-You can edit this, but it must still be something that has not already been used.
-Keep in mind that it is usually in your best interest to keep this as your company name, for ease and consistent branding.
+You can edit this, but it must still be unique.
+For ease and consistent branding, it is usually in your best interest to keep this as your company name.

 Once you have created your page, you can go to the Overview section to fill out or update your details.

-You can edit the name of your company page, by clicking the edit arrow beside your name.
+You can edit the name of your Company Page by clicking the edit arrow beside your name.

-First add your company’s website.
-This is required in order to publish your company page.
+First, add your company’s website.
+This is required in order to publish your Company Page.

-If you are based in a specific location or have more than one location, you can also add this in the locations section when you create a LinkedIn Company Page.
+If you are based in a specific location or have more than one location, you can add this in the locations section when you create a LinkedIn Company Page.

 Finally, you can set or change the language of your LinkedIn Company Page.

-Example of a LinkedIn Company Page to Model
+Example of a LinkedIn Company Page to model

-Adding Admins to Your LinkedIn Company Page
+Adding admins to your LinkedIn Company Page

 You can easily add or remove page administrators.
 To do this, click the Admin Tools dropdown menu, located on the right side of the top navigation bar.
 Once you open the dropdown menu, select Page admins.

-To remove an admin, simply click the Remove admin beside their name and click Save changes.
+To remove an admin, simply click the Remove admin beside their name, and click Save changes.

-Engage and Add Your Employees to Your Company Page
+Engage and add your employees to your Company Page

-Sharing Content on LinkedIn Company Pages
+Sharing content on LinkedIn Company Pages

-Posting an update on your company page is similar to posting a status update on your personal profile.
+Posting an update on your Company Page is similar to posting a status update on your personal profile.

-Go to Updates in the top navigation.
+Go to Updates in the top navigation menu.

-To post your update, add your text or a link to an article into the update box.
-You can also include images or a video to your post.
-Include two or three appropriate hashtags to your post.
-This will help your post show up in the search results for those search terms, even for people do not follow your company already.
-You can also tag an individual or company buy using an “@” symbol before their name.
+- two or three appropriate hashtags – these will help your post show up in the search results for those search terms, even for people who do not follow your company

 - job function